AroNixBox/FPS_MP/Unity Multiplayer/Assets/Scripts/SpectrumConsole/ReadME.txt

 How to call it: PrintThisWord MyWord

 How to create your Custom Methods that are callable in the Console:
-Simply add before your Method: [Console]
+Simply add before your Method: [Console] AND add: using SpectrumConsole;
 It doesnt matter if the Method is Public or Private, it will get called.
 Make Sure the Method you wanna call is attached to a class that's active in the Scene!
 The Autofill will now also show you your own Functions and its requirement if there is one.